 New Programming: RCPD Community Groups

-Inspired by Edith's passion for student success and wellness, and in response to students' requests for increased connectivity within the RCPD community, RCPD's Ability Access Specialists are facilitating Community Groups throughout the 2020-21 academic year.
+Inspired by Edith's passion for student success and wellness, and in response to students' requests for increased connectivity within the RCPD community, RCPD's Ability Access Specialists began facilitating Community Groups throughout the 2020-21 academic year.
 Groups for undergraduate and graduate students meet once per week, facilitated by RCPD specialists and student peers.
 Conversations are student-led and have included navigating disability impacts, online learning, dealing with challenging family/relationship situations, social isolation and other topics.
 So far, students have said:

 - "It helps to replicate the on campus experience"

 - “It’s a form of self-care and a sense of normalcy throughout COVID”

-After the fall semester pilot, RCPD hopes to continue the groups to foster community building, cooperation, and peer support for students with disabilities.
+After seeing wonderful responses to the fall 2020 pilot, RCPD continues the groups to foster community building, cooperation, and peer support for students with disabilities.
 During fall 2021, we will pilot disability and identity-specific groups to bolster the level of support for students.

 What is Resiliency?